microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroup.md

 name                           Default
 ```

-This example retrieve a connector groups with filter parameter.
+This example retrieves a connector groups with filter parameter.

 ### Example 5:Retrieve a connector groups with String parameter